-(This Foreword is not a part of the American National Standard for Due Diligence in Procuring/Sourcing Legal Timber, ANS LTDD 1.0 2015)
+(This Foreword is not a part of the American National Standard for Due Diligence in Procuring/Sourcing Legal Timber.
+ANS LTDD 2.0 - 2023)

-This American National Standard for Due Diligence in Procuring/Sourcing Legal Timber, ANS LTDD 1.0 2015, is sponsored by the Hardwood Plywood & Veneer Association® (formerly the Hardwood Plywood Manufacturers Association) and developed under the Procedures for Development of American National Standards.
-This is the first national consensus Standard for providing a quality assurance program to assist in conducting due diligence determination of the legality of timber in global commerce.
+This American National Standard for Due Diligence in Procuring/Sourcing Legal Timber, ANS LTDD 2.0 - 2023, is sponsored by the Hardwood Plywood and Veneer Association® (HPVA®), DBA Decorative Hardwoods Association (DHA), and developed under the Procedures for Development of American National Standards.
+This Standard is a revision of the ANS LTDD 1.0 2015, the first national consensus Standard for providing a Quality Assurance Program to assist in conducting Due Diligence determination of the legality of Timber in global commerce.
 Conformance to this Standard is intended to encourage the use of wood and wood products.